rzel100/tweezel/README.md

 - [x] Also Finally...
 Now Support All Official Listed Story Formats On Twine 2.
 Such As Chapbook, Harlowe, Snowman, And Sugarcube.
 - [x] Aaaand...
 Now This App Layout Use Daisy UI.
 It Will Follow Your Device Theme.
 Light Or Dark.
 It's Ur Choices. :)
 - [x] PWA !.
 Awesome...
 Now U Can Install TweezeL To Your Devices.
 For Offline Use !.
 Try Open TweezeL Using Chrome !.
+- [x] New Icon !.
+Thanks To My Friend...
+- [x] Many Daisy UI Theme Now...
+Try It Out...

 <hr>

 For Next Objective Of This Tools, I Want This Tools To :

-- Be Able To Use All Daisy UI Theme.
 - Adding My Tutorial To TweezeL.
-- Make Communities ?.
-- Still Thinking For TweezeL Icon.
-Any Ideas ?. :3.
+- Moving TweezeL To Itch.io...???